clnhlzmn/pig.js/README.md

 Forked from https://github.com/schlosser/pig.js.
-Extending with images as links to full size.
+Extended with images as links to full size (1024 pixels).